 - Password Storage: gives access to store unlimited passwords.
 Also, it synchronizes your data so that you can access it from all the devices at the same time.

-- Password Generator: helps you to generate strong passwords.
+- Password Generator: This helps you to generate strong passwords.

-- Automatic Login: logs in to your online account, and fill out all your forums instantly.
+- Automatic Login: Login to your online account, and fill out all your forums instantly.

-- Unlimited VPN: allows you to browse safely, unlock geo-restricted streaming content, and runs faster.
+- Unlimited VPN: allows you to browse safely, unlock geo-restricted streaming content, and run faster.

 Currently, Dashlane is being provided in three different price plans: